TongLi1995/TongLi1995.github.io/_pages/about.md

 <br><br>

-  In 2025, he joined the Atominstitut of TU Wien as a postdoctoral fellow in the group of <a href="https://www.deliclab.at/home" target="_blank">Asst.
-Prof. Uroš Delić</a>.
+  In 2025, he joined the Atominstitut of TU Wien as a postdoctoral fellow in the group of <a href="https://www.deliclab.at/home" target="_blank">Ass.
+Prof. Dr. Uroš Delić</a>.
 His current research explores cavity-mediated nonreciprocal optical binding between two atoms and atom-nanoparticle hybrid system in a bow-tie cavity, aiming to realize programmable quantum control of atomic and nanoparticle's motional states.

 <br><br>